-Without implementation of the proposed action, aquatic resources/fisheries may be directly or indirectly impacted by continued lake-side erosion of adjacent CDFs and associated earthen containment dikes, and the subsequent spilling of dredged material into Calcasieu Lake.
+Without implementation of the proposed action, aquatic resources/fisheries may be directly or indirectly impacted by continued channel side erosion of adjacent CDFs and associated earthen retention dikes, and the subsequent spilling of dredged material into the river channel.
 These effects could incidentally diminish the amount of foraging habitat available to finfish and shellfish.
 Mobile fishery species would most likely relocate to other areas, while some existing benthic invertebrates would be eliminated or replaced by more tolerant forms.

 With implementation of the proposed action, there would be some minimal direct and indirect effects to aquatic resources/fisheries in the form of altered open water bottom habitat.
-Approximately 544 acres of shallow open water bottoms would be temporarily or permanently impacted by the placement of rock material into the proposed disposal area.
+Approximately 12 acres of shallow open water bottoms would be impacted by the placement of rock material into the proposed disposal area.
+Approximately 13 acres of shallow open water bottoms would be temporarily impacted by the dredging of flotation channels.

-It is anticipated that mobile fishery species would avoid proposed project area during construction, thereby minimizing direct and indirect impacts to those species.
-Sessile or slow moving benthic organisms may be smothered in the reclaimed CDFs where dredged material would be deposited.
+It is anticipated that mobile fishery species would avoid the proposed project area during construction, thereby minimizing direct and indirect impacts to those species.
+Sessile or slow-moving benthic organisms may be smothered in the reclaimed CDFs where dredged material would be deposited.
+Some benthic organisms may also be temporarily smothered in areas dredged for flotation channels, although, these species would likely recolonize the area rapidly.